aruneshroy91/django-pagerank/README.md

-# django-pagerank
+# django-Google-pagerank
-A simple Django app to find page ranking in google
+A simple Django app to find page ranking in google by keywords.